Ball Corp. (BALL) Shares Down Despite Recent Market Volatility - News Heater

-Ball Corp.
-(NYSE: BALL)’s stock price has decreased by -1.08 compared to its previous closing price of 49.26.
-However, the company has seen a 1.20% increase in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-09-29 that An analyst upgraded his recommendation on the stock.
-He also bumped his price target higher.
+The stock price of Ball Corp.
+(NYSE: BALL) has dropped by -0.41 compared to previous close of 46.13.
+Despite this, the company has seen a fall of -6.74% in its stock price over the last five trading days.
+PRNewsWire reported 2023-10-05 that WESTMINSTER, Colo., Oct.
+5, 2023 /PRNewswire/ — Ball Corporation (NYSE: BALL) will announce its third quarter 2023 earnings on Thursday, November 2, 2023, before trading begins on the New York Stock Exchange.

 Is It Worth Investing in Ball Corp.
 (NYSE: BALL) Right Now?